 That's not bullying.

-It's it's he is incentivizing things.
+It's incentivizing things.

-Regulations are gonna dramatically shift.
+Regulations are going to dramatically shift.

-And he appealed to their patriotism as well, which is kind of a cool thing, and I'll tell you why.
+And he appealed to their patriotism as well, which is kind of a cool thing.

 Because carrier employees, about a thousand of them, were about to lose their jobs.

-We actually have the audio tape when it was announced to the people that work at carrier.
+We actually have the audio tape when it was announced to the people that work at Carrier.

-Now imagine this is you and your company that you worked for, and you're being told your job is leaving.
+Now, imagine this is you and your company that you worked for, and you're being told your job is leaving.

 It became clear that the best way to stay competitive and protect the business for long term is to move production from our facility in Indianapolis to Monterey, Mexico.